Thoronador/morrowtools/sr/bsa_cli/readme.md

                file.
 Allowed commands are:
                    commands     - lists available commands
-                   extract-file - extracts a single file from the archive help         - shows help for a command info         - shows BSA header information
+                   extract-file - extracts a single file from the archive folders      - lists all folders in the archive help         - shows help for a command info         - shows BSA header information
                    list         - lists all folders and files in the archive